Home Aeronca Stinson ... by John Baker

 Several homes and hangars are located adjacent to the runway.
 One of the homes, the "Yellow Schoolhouse", used to sit at the north end of the runway and actually served as a community school many years ago.
 It was moved to the new location on the east side of the runway and renovated to serve as a home.
 The first photo above, with the green-roofed schoolhouse in the background, was taken on my first flight to VA99 in 2006.
 At the north end of the runway sits our good neighbor, the Afton United Methodist Church.
 Care must be taken to avoid aircraft operations during church services.
 Photo courtesy of Mike Roe.

 Did I mention that this is a rural airport?
 Applejacks, shown to the left, is our neighbor, just a hundred yards or so south of the airstrip.
 A short walk to the northeast is the Ophelia Post Office.
-Sally, the postmaster, greets all the locals as they pick up the mail, and always has something good in the candy dish on the counter.
 The Post Office has been spruced up with new paint and modern signage since I took this photo, but I'm fond of the old look.
 Look close, and you'll see the sign, "Hooray, it's jellie bean day."

 In the 1970's, pilot John Federhart passed through the Northern Neck area on business and fell in love with the area.
 He decided to look for a piece of land on which to build an airstrip, telling the real estate agent to look for a a piece of "long and skinny" farmland.
-John still owns the airstrip and keeps his Bonanza in one of his two hangars.
-He recently sold his Cub.
+John still owns the airstrip and has owned many planes over the years, including this Bonanza and Cub.
 John is a talented wildlife artist and ardent environmentalist who divides his time between his home here and his place in Oregon.

 Airstrip Lane runs past the south end of the runway and provides access for homes on the southwest side of the airstrip.